jacksonet00/the-not-fat-ppl-leaderbaord/README.md

 - `firebase` - exports initialized app and db
 - `firestore-uploader` - python connection to firebase admin sdk for data upload
 - `types` - types and type utility functions for e2e type safety between firestore and `app`
+- `util` - exports utility functions that do not relate to existing types such as generating unique keys